 The reason this recipe works so well is simple.
-Lentils and brown rice take approximately the same amount of time to cook.
-You bring them to a boil and then simmer for 45 minutes or so.
+It’s because lentils and brown rice take approximately the same amount of time to cook.
+So, you bring them to a boil and then simmer for 45 minutes or so – no problem.
 A soup is also far more forgiving than something like a lentil salad, where texture (not too hard, not too mushy) really matters.

 My basic formula for a vegan lentil soup is this: for every cup of lentils use 4 cups of water, for every cup of rice use 2 cups of water.
 Broth can be substituted for the water using the same ratios.
 I like a hearty almost stew like soup.
 Increase the liquid based on your own preferred soup consistency.

 What Do You Have in the Fridge?

 Usually I will toss in onions, carrots and greens because I always have some on hand, but you really can add anything.
 I add a can of diced tomatoes with the juice, but fresh tomatoes, green beans, corn and clelery are also wonderful additions.
 Almost any frozen or leftover vegetable can be thrown in (toward the end if already cooked).

 Home-made Vegan Lentil Soup is Better Than Take-out!

 Life can be crazy.
 So, having a big pot of soup on hand is a great way to have a hearty and nutrient dense meal available for a family on the run.
 With a little bit of planning, this can be fast food.
 The prep takes less time then waiting for a pizza to be delivered and less time then driving to and from a fast food restaurant.

 Super fast and flexible, you can make this lentil soup in no time.
 Short prep time and 40 minutes or so of cook time and a hearty meal is ready to go!